 The ability to find and pick out the important information in a visually busy background, such as picking out numbers in a word problem.
 Difficulty can also lead to poor planning/organization.

 The ability to know what an image or object is when part of that image or object is missing.
 It is also the ability to quickly recognize differences in similar words to enable reading fluently.
 Difficulty can cause confusion of similar objects/words, and make it slow to complete tasks.

-Ability to recall or create a visual picture.
+The abilities to recall visual information over time and to accurately recall a sequence of shapes or objects in the correct order, these skills are important for spelling and writing.
 Difficulties lead to poor spelling, poor recall of information, difficulty with remembering a sequence of directions, poor reading comprehension and difficulty with writing.

-Ability to integrate what we hear with what we see.
-Relates to understanding phonics, and reading music.
+This is the ability to accurately relate an auditory sound with a visual symbol, or integrate what we hear with what we see.
+This skill relates to understanding phonics, reading music and reading fluency.